Page last updated:

 Does your occupation involve you having to stand for long periods, are you tall or do you have a family history of varicose veins or leg ulcers.
 Do you have heavy aching legs after a long day’s work or notice swelling that is increasing or skin changes which may include darker brown or reddish staining and dry itchy skin patches.
 Seek advice from your local pharmacy, practice nurse or GP as this could be the early signs of venous hypertension or insufficiency in the leg veins.

-Causes – what causes hemosiderin?
+Causes – what causes hemosiderin staining?

 Venous hypertension / insufficiency